MyNameisBram/Bram-Tunggala/index.md

 ### Dynamic content generation
 *A tool that generates custom content based on consumer input*
-+ Utilized LLMs and vector database to generate domain specific content (RAG method).
++ Utilized LLMs and vector database to generate domain-specific content (RAG method).
 + Created pipelines to implement for production use.

 ### Sentence-classifier/style-detection